zero-radiance/zero-radiance.github.io/_source_/content/post/microsurface-transformations.md

 <!--more-->

-## Construction of a Microfacet Specular BSDF: a Geometric Approach
+## Construction of a Microfacet Specular BSDF: A Geometric Approach

 ### Microsurface and Macrosurface